Skip to content

 Why Your AC Coils Need a Good Clean (Even If You Can't See the Gunk)

-• In rural areas, pollen and agricultural dust are the main culprits
+• In rural areas, pollen and agricultural dust are the main culprits.

 A mate of mine in Geelong ignored his AC maintenance for years.
-When we finally cleaned his coils, the gunk that came out looked like something from a horror film, and his next electricity bill dropped by nearly 25%.
+When we finally cleaned his coils, the gunk that came out looked like something straight from a horror film, and his next electricity bill dropped by nearly 25%.
 True story!

 dirty-coils-issue